happygoals/takeaways/docs/Advanced Visual Programming (C# .NET)/ADO.NET (Data Utilization).md

               e.g. A view of same data that only filter by last name.

 # DataSet, DataTable, and DataRow
-## Example of DataSet, DataTable, and DataRow
+## Examples of DataSet, DataTable, and DataRow
 - DataSet implement IDisposable.
 Immediately we can use 'using' statement.
 - No Database access happens.